virtual-labs/engineers-forum/hosting-engineer-role.md

    3. Tag to be deployed
    4. Contact email address and GitHub handle to be used in cases of clarifications

-   A hosting request will be tied to this information.
+   A hosting/onboarding request will be tied to this information.
 This issue will be a single source of truth for that hosting request.
-All communication related to the hosting will be recorded on the raised hosting request.
+All communication related to the hosting will be recorded on the raised hosting/onboarding request.

 ### Instructions to Host a Lab with Experiments